 I am a civil engineer by profession.
 Befor I my election, I worked as a site manager for a Dresden construction company.
 Besides my passion about civil engineering, politics has accompanied me all my life.

 All my stations and experiences are listed in detail in my CV.

 In the Bundestag, I am a member of the Committee on Housing, Urban Development, Building and Local Government.

 I am also a substitute member of the Committee on Climate Action and Energy and the Committee on Human Rights and Humanitarian Aid.

 You can find out more about my topics in the Bundestag in the section Bundestag.

 It is important to me to give an overview of the income that I receive as a Member of Parliament and the expenses that are borne by the Bundestag for my work!
 This overview is available on my transparency page.

 Growing up and spending my youth in Plauen was particularly formative for me.
-I was passionate about playing soccer for 1.
-FC Wacker Plauen - playing soccer gave me experiences that reflect well the dual reality of Saxony and Germany.
-Where others often talk abstractly about some right-wingers and Nazis, I have experienced firsthand what it means to see previously convicted Nazis on the field again and to be racially insulted by them.
+I was passionate about playing soccer for the 1st FC Wacker Plauen - playing soccer gave me experiences that reflect well the dual reality of Saxony and Germany.
+Where others often talk abstractly about some right-wingers and Nazis, I experienced first-hand what it means to see previously convicted Nazis on the pitch and to be racially insulted by them.